retowyss/swiss-public-transport-r/README.md

 devtools::install_github(retowyss/swiss-public-transport-r)
 ```

-The packages makes three functions available.
+The package makes three functions available.
 One for each of the API-enpoints.

 ```r
 locations(query = "Bern")